A life's purpose

 “Nurses wear many hats, but most often, we’re advocates for those who cannot do so for themselves.”

-Vanity is taking advantage of NSCC’s articulation agreements with universities in Canada and abroad and has gained advanced standing in Dalhousie University’s
+Practical Nursing graduates can take advantage of NSCC’s articulation agreements with universities in Canada and abroad.
+The agreements grant NSCC graduates advanced standing in university programs with equivalent learning requirements.

-“I love learning,” she says.
+“I love learning,” says Vanity.
 “My diploma isn’t the end.
 A nursing degree is my next goal.
 I hope to one day become more involved in the community and become an advocate for other Black women who, like me, faced hardship and barriers and just need some support.”

 Looking back on all that she’s accomplished, Vanity says she’s finally living her life’s purpose.
 “I was gifted a servant’s heart.
 There’s something about sitting at the bedside of a person who’s at their lowest and just being their anchor, their rock.
 There’s a calmness when I’m working as a nurse.
 My heart is full.”